And if you can benefit from one or both of them, what are the specific prebiotic and probiotics health benefits?

 The two most common prebiotics are fructo-oligosaccharides (FOS) and inulin.
 The richest food source is bananas.
 Other prebiotic sources are:

-eat for great health you'll get plenty of PREbiotics in your diet.
+As you can see from this list, if you eat for great health you’ll get plenty of PREbiotics in your diet.
 To get all of the many PRObiotics health benefits just add more probiotics foods and natural probiotics supplements.

 Articles you may also enjoy: